 Directors periodically tour our mines and development sites to give the directors additional insight into our business.
-In 2021, six of our directors visited our operations at Timmins and four of our directors visited our operations at La Colorada and Dolores.
 In addition, all directors are provided with monthly management reports regarding our business and operations.

 Briefly describe what measures, if any, the Board takes to provide continuing education for its directors.
-If the Board does not provid continuing education, describe how the Board ensures that its directors maintain the skill and knowledge necessary to meet thei obligations as directors.
+If the Board does not provide continuing education, describe how the Board ensures that its directors maintain the skill and knowledge necessary to meet their obligations as directors.

 We provide the Board with periodic presentations and education sessions on topics related to our business and support the attendance of our directors at seminars, conferences and other professional development events that are of interest and of relevance to their position as a director.
-The Nominating and Governance Committee (the "N&G Committee") is responsible for arranging funding for such attendance.
+The N&G Committee is responsible for arranging funding for such attendance.
 Directors are encouraged to introduce topics of discussion that they feel are of particular importance to the Board, and they may request presentations or additional training by management or external advisors.
-In 2021, the Board received cybersecurity training presented by third-party consultants in February and October.

-Directors are also kept apprised of regulatory, industry and political changes that could have an effect on our business.
+Directors are also kept apprised of regulatory, industry and political changes that could affect our business.

-Pending resolution of ongoing travel restrictions and safety considerations due to COVID-19, directors have been and will continue to be given tours of our mines and development sites to give the directors additional insight into our business.
+Given the continuing impact of COVID-19 during much of 2022, opportunities to visit our operations were limited, however there are expected to be greater prospects of doing so in 2023.
+Following the resolution of travel restrictions and safety considerations due to COVID-19, directors will continue to be given tours of our mines and development sites to give the directors additional insight into our business.
 In addition, all directors are provided with monthly management reports regarding our business and operations.

-Please also refer to specific Board education and continuing professional development activities during 2021 as noted under the heading "Board Education" on page 22 of this Circular.
+Please also refer to specific Board education and continuing professional development activities during 2022 as noted under the heading "Board Education" on page 24 of this Circular.